 tonnes of hazardous waste treated

-In Morocco, SUEZ designed and launched Greater Casablanca’s East Coast Anti-Pollution System.
-The system will be able to treat 100% of the city’s wastewater and intercept wastewater discharge along the coast.
-By protecting the coastline, this project falls within the city’s East Coast urban rehabilitation program, which includes renovating and upgrading the seafront and improving the living environment for local residents.
+In Morocco, we designed and launched Greater Casablanca’s East Coast Anti-Pollution System.
+The system will be able to treat 100% of the city’s wastewater and also intercept its discharge along the coast.
+By protecting the coastline, this project falls within the city’s East Coast urban rehabilitation program, which includes renovating and upgrading the seafront and improving the living conditions for local residents.

-In Lebanon, SUEZ has helped the city of Sidon rehabilitate an open-air mountain of waste that had accumulated over more than 30 years.
+In Lebanon, we've helped the city of Sidon rehabilitate an open-air mountain of waste that had accumulated over more than 30 years.
 In partnership with the company JCC, and with the support of the United Nations Development Program, the project has overseen the introduction of waste storage, recovery and recycling facilities, as well as a new public park.
-By rehabilitating what local residents called the “mountain of shame”, SUEZ has helped to protect the coastline and the health of local inhabitants.
+By rehabilitating what local residents called the “mountain of shame”, we've helped to protect the coastline and the health of local inhabitants.

 SUEZ’s Influx® technology uses a continuous weather surveillance system to help cities anticipate periods of rain.
 SUEZ adapts rainwater storage capacities in real time to prevent overflows, which are a source of pollution and flooding.
 Once the rainwater has been collected, it is treated and can be reused for collective purposes, such as watering parks and gardens.

-We have placed information technology at the heart of our business to improve the efficiency of the resources use.
-Real-time management of water and sanitation services, smart collection systems, reverse logistics, optimization of energy consumption in factories – these are all solutions that generate significant economic and environmental savings for our customers.
+Information technology is at the heart of our business to improve the efficiency of the resources use.
+Real-time management of water and sanitation services, smart collection systems, reverse logistics, optimization of energy consumption in factories – these are all solutions generating significant economic and environmental savings for our customers.

 of networks controlled remotely in Europe